 On a day to day basis they may write press releases, draft speeches, and interact with the media as well as coach clients on how to communicate with the public.
 PR Specialists also determine the advertising and promotion programs that support an organization’s overall image. in order to perform these duties, a public relations specialist, needs expertise in communications techniques ranging from written to visual, plus an understanding of marketing methods, customer service processes, and management principles.

-In general, most Public Relations Specialists have a bachelor’s degree in public relations, communications, business, or journalism.
+In general, to become a Public Relations Specialists have a bachelor’s degree in public relations, communications, business, or journalism.
 Others may have master’s degrees in business administration or public administration. [ii]

 What Are Hurdles To Becoming A Public Relations Specialist?

 Anyone who is considering the public relations field should take as many classes as possible that relates to the industry.
 Get involved with a firm as an intern so you can make sure this is something you enjoy doing.
 Once your in the field, it is important to continue to educate yourself about the best practices and join PR groups like PRSA.
 Most importantly, surround yourself with people who are better and more talented then you are so you can learn from them too.
 They will make you stronger professionally and a better PR strategist.

 - Tracie Hovey CEO at Ovation PR & Advertising

 |District of Columbia||$109,390||18,600|

 How Do Your Skills Stack Up?